glatard/neblina-python/README.md

 export PYTHONPATH="${PYTHONPATH}:/path/to/the/repo/neblina-python/pyslip"
 ```

+It is recommended to run `source ~/.bashrc` to execute the file you just modify to apply the changes.
+Otherwise, you need to open a new shell.

 # How-to
 ## Retrieve COM port name
 In order to connect neblina to the computer, the COM port name is required.
 Follow these steps to retrieve the COM port name associated with neblina, depending on your platform.